SimoneDutto/EDSR/README.md

 **Additions for our project**
-  * We add several new loss functions. [loss functions] (https://github.com/SimoneDutto/EDSR/tree/master/src/loss).
+  * We add several new loss functions. [loss](https://github.com/SimoneDutto/EDSR/tree/master/src/loss).
   * We add the capability to train and test on Google SVNH.
-  * A Jupyter notebook to run the new code [notebook] (https://github.com/SimoneDutto/EDSR/blob/master/EDSR_notebook.ipynb).
+  * A Jupyter notebook to run the new code [notebook](https://github.com/SimoneDutto/EDSR/blob/master/EDSR_notebook.ipynb).
   * To see more details there is the [pdf](Paper_TextSuperResolution.pdf) of the paper we wrote about it
   * Additions by Davide Fiorino and Simone Dutto from Politecnico di Torino